lkiesow/python-feedgen/doc/user/fork.rst

    are available as methods of the extension's name, which suddenly is available as a property of your FeedGenerator object.
 #.
 Complex is better than complicated, yet an entire framework is built to
    handle extensions, rather than using class inheritance.
+(Said framework even requires that the extension resides inside a specific folder!)
 #.
 Readability counts, yet classes are named after their function and not what
    they represent, and (again) properties are set through methods.